-IFOAM Accreditation and the IFOAM Global Organic System Accreditation are administered by an independent organization, the International Organic Accreditation Service (IOAS).
-The IOAS evaluates the compliance of certification systems with the requirements of those accreditation programs through a system of document review and site evaluation, and execution of accreditation decisions by a committee with global representation and expertise.
+IFOAM Accreditation is administered by IFOAM-Organics International with independent assessment being currently performed by the international accreditation body, the IOAS.
+IFOAM-Organics International is open to working with other qualified accreditation bodies.
+The accreditation body evaluates the compliance of certification systems with the requirements of the accreditation program through a system of document review and site evaluation, and execution of accreditation decisions by a committee with global representation and expertise.